dimsemenov/PhotoSwipe/README.md

     - Set the speeds of all animations used, from sliding in to fading.

 Getting Started
 ---------------

-The library comes with an example site to help you get started.
+PhotoSwipe comes with an example site to help you get started.

 There are two distributions of the library:

-- The default distribution optimised for WebKit (mobile and desktop) and Mozilla based browsers.
+- The default distribution optimised for WebKit and Mozilla based browsers.
 This distribution uses standard DOM querying and manipulation.
 It also uses CSS3 transformations for animations.

 - The jQuery distribution that uses jQuery as it's engine.